COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

 ============================  ===================================================================================
 ``convergence_params``        A list of parameters you would like to verify have converged
-                              to a single distribution shape.
+                              to a single distribution shape when running cosmic-pop from the command line.
                               Options include: ``mass_1``, ``mass_2``, ``sep``, ``porb``,
                               ``ecc``, ``massc_1``, ``massc_2``, ``rad_1``, ``rad_2``

 ``convergence_limits``        Specifies limits for parameters included in the convergence
                               params list.
-If specified, the lower and upper limit must be specified:
+If specified, the lower and upper limit must be specified for all parameters:

                                  ``convergence_limits = {'mass_1' : [5, 10], 'sep' : [0, 10]}``

 ``pop_select``                Selects the stage of the evolution at which you would like
                               to check for convergence.
-This will filter for systems that satisfy the final_kstar1 and final_kstar2 selections from the command line call of cosmic-pop
+This will filter for systems that satisfy the final_kstar1 and final_kstar2 selections from the command line call of cosmic-pop as well as the following
+                              states:

                                  ``formation``: computes convergence on binary properties
                                  at formation with user-specified final kstars